GunnamV/terraform-splunk-1/README.md

 Clone this repo:

-you can run terraform plan command to see what terraform will deply
+you can run "terraform plan" command to see what will terraform will deploy to AWS.

 ```
-\\ terraform plan
+$ terraform plan
 Refreshing Terraform state in-memory prior to plan...
 The refreshed state will be used to calculate this plan, but will not be
 persisted to local or remote state storage.